klees/ILIAS/docs/documentation/input-processing.md

 ```

 The transformations build in this way are reusable, so if we for example had a
-data structure that hold some information about a course, which would be the raw
+data structure that holds some information about a course, which would be the raw
 object data and the start and enddate for this example, this could be created
 from a JSON-string as such: